VE Day 70: A Party to Remember: Performances

-A message from Dame Vera Lynn was also read out, filmed interviews were shown and actor Adrian Lester read an account of fighter pilot Hugh Dundas.
-World War II veterans including Chelsea pensioners were guests of honour.
+A message from Dame Vera Lynn was also read out, filmed interviews were shown, and actor Adrian Lester read an account of fighter pilot Hugh Dundas.
+World War II veterans, including Chelsea pensioners, were guests of honour.

-Broadcasting
+Broadcast

 The concert was broadcast live on BBC Radio 2 from 7.30pm to 10.00pm, with a later broadcast on BBC One and BBC One HD from 8.30pm to 10.25 pm.
 Ken Bruce provided commentary for the radio broadcast and the event was produced by Mark Simpson for the BBC.